 cienaga$measurement <- rep(1:2, each = (n <- nrow(cienaga) / 2))

-Now we briefly show how to fit the model and how to predict for locations where the feature is unknown.
+Now we briefly show how to fit the model using both replicate approaches.

 # creating the mesh